Frontline healthcare worker vaccination ramps up in New Jersey

 So far, over 8,000 doses have been administered to health care workers at 26 hospitals.

-Also Wednesday, Essex County Executive Joseph DiVincenzo announced a comprehensive plan to open five COVID-19 Vaccination Centers throughout Essex County when the vaccines become available.
+Also Wednesday, Essex County Executive Joseph DiVincenzo announced a comprehensive plan to open five COVID-19 Vaccination Centers throughout Essex County when the vaccines become available, and Hudson County began its own vaccine distribution after receiving its first shipment.

-Although the county has not received any vaccines, the sites are ready to be activated when they arrive.
+Kathy Gerbasio, a registered nurse who has worked on the front line of Hudson County's COVID-19 testing site at Hudson Regional Hospital since the onset of the pandemic, will be the first person to receive the vaccine.

 TOP NEWS | 5 dead, vehicle split in half in horrific Westchester County crash